When Will Hurricane Irma Hit Florida? Forecasters Believe It Will Be One Of Strongest Storms Ever When It Hits

 When is Hurricane Irma expected to hit Florida?

-After watching the devastation that the hurricane brought to the Caribbean, many worried Floridians wondered when the path would come through their state.
+After watching the devastation that the hurricane brought to the Caribbean, many worried Floridians wondered when the path would bring the storm through their state.
 The predictions have still been in flux as the storm moves closer to the Florida Keys, but meteorologists are starting to converge around a forecast that would bring landfall sometime this weekend — potentially as one of the strongest hurricanes ever to hit Florida.

 By Thursday evening, Hurricane Irma was moving west-northwest toward the Dominican Republic, Haiti, Bahamas, and Turks and Caicos, Newsweek reported.
 This has put Florida directly in the path of Hurricane Irma’s destruction.

-“The threat of direct hurricane impacts in Florida over the weekend and early next week continues to increase,” the National Hurricane Center wrote (via Newsweek).
+“The threat of direct hurricane impacts in Florida over the weekend and early next week continues to increase,” the National Hurricane Center wrote, via Newsweek.
 “Hurricane watches will likely be issued for portions of the Florida Keys and the Florida peninsula later this morning.”

 The exact time that Hurricane Irma will hit Florida has not been determined, but the path will likely be affected by a southward dip in the jet stream coming from the eastern United states, Weather.com noted.
 This will dictate which parts of Florida are struck the hardest, the report noted.